GCOM7140/group-project/README.md

 are trash cans, as 100% of TJL's packaging is either [compostable][] or reusable.

-For this group project, TJL offers a "[lab of sorts][]," somewhere you can talk with business owners, employees, and customers; analyze data; develop and test ideas; and, eventually, see the impact of your hard work right in our backyard [at the AFC][] and [on the Corner][].
+For this group project, TJL is offering us a "[lab of sorts][]," somewhere you can talk with business owners, employees, and customers; analyze data; develop and test ideas; and, eventually, see the impact of your hard work right in our backyard [at the AFC][] and [on the Corner][].

 ### Objectives
 Your objectives are twofold: (1) identify an area of TJL's business that is